samwilliamsprojects/Vyper-Dutch-Auction-Smart-Contract/README.md

 # Vyper-Dutch-Auction-Smart-Contract
 A dutch auction smart contract for token buying, written in Vyper (the smart-contract language closely related to Python).
 Dutch Auctions are very common for NFT sales, but have not often been used for the initial coin offering.
-I wrote this smart contract when I saw a need for it by some guy on Reddit.
-He pointed out that it currently exists online in Solidity, but could not find one in Vyper.
-Seeing as theres many different ways to create a token, to use this program you must initialize a token and add a delivery method for it to the buyer.
+They are particularly useful for determining the value of something that is not clear, such as an NFT or a token that has not been released before.
+This style of auction existed online in Solidity but not Vyper.
+Must add the method of token creation before it can be deployed.
 The folder is an eth-brownie folder and includes the tests I wrote in pytest.